Join EER/WFR/Leaving Contacts Benefits Medicare Stock Pension Finance Career HP History Index

 A couple of members have indicated that they didn't receive the correct amount -- caused by incorrect data in HP's system for their termination date, years of service, part-time vs. full-time status, or some other factor.

 As part of the WFR or PRP, you received a legal document called a "Summary Plan Description."
 (SPD) The Summary Plan Description you were sent defines how your severance payment or PRP bonus are to be calculated.
+The current SPD takes precedence over any other written, online, or verbal information you may have been given.
+The employer's plan administrator is required by law to provide the SPD upon request.
+Log into the plan administrator's website or call.

 In addition, an SPD gives the procedure to deal with errors, including: